 - Cover the baking sheet with a clean tea or dish towel and allow the donuts to rest for 1 hour or until they've almost doubled in size.

-- In a medium bowl, whisk together the sifted confectioners sugar, milk, light corn syrup, and vanilla extract until well blended and smooth.
+- In a medium bowl, whisk together the sifted powdered sugar, milk, light corn syrup, and vanilla extract until well blended and smooth.1 ¼ cup Sifted Powdered Sugar, ⅛ cup Milk, ⅛ cup Light Corn Syrup, 1 ½ teaspoon Vanilla Extract

 vanilla buttercream frosting

-- Using your hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter on medium-high speed until completely smooth (about 2-3 minutes).
+- Using your hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter on medium-high speed until completely smooth (about 2-3 minutes).1 cup Unsalted Butter

 - Switching the speed to low, add in the sifted powdered sugar one cup at a time until blended.
-Scrape down the sides of the bowl as necessary.
+Scrape down the sides of the bowl as necessary.4 ½ cups Sifted Powdered Sugar

-- Add the vanilla extract and heavy cream, and mix until blended and smooth.
+- Add the vanilla extract and heavy cream, and mix until blended and smooth.1 teaspoon Vanilla Extract, ¼ cup Heavy Cream

 frying the donuts